Yun-K/aiml426-a2/readme.txt

 For part 5, I have configured the YAML file required by ZOO-RL, and the results are stored under the log directory.
 That is, p5/logs/CartPole-v1 directory.
 Please just look at the log directory.

-For the draw
+You can run `python draw.py` to draw the learning performance curves from 5 independent algorithm.
+- 5 curves are also saved as .png for you to look at if you want.

-If you still want to run, it is a bit complicated as you need to set up teh virtuiral environment and install the dependencies, which is inspired from https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/.
+If you want to run from 0, it is a bit complicated as you need to set up teh virtuiral environment and install the dependencies, which is inspired from https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/.

 Commands are :
 - cd p5